You can raise your hand in Google Meet to let the moderator know you want to speak.

 To lower your hand:

 - Scroll to the bottom of the screen click Lower hand .

 Tip: You or the moderator can lower your hand.
 If the moderator lowers your hand, you receive a notification.
 If you speak and don’t lower your hand, your hand is automatically lowered.
 You can click “Cancel” to keep your hand up.

 Lower hands as a moderator

-- From the top right, click the People tab .
+- At the bottom right, click People .

 - Scroll to the “Raised hands” section.

 - To lower a hand, next to the participant’s name, click Lower hand .